beave/sagan/doc/source/configuration.rst

 Take special note of the “software” at the beginning of the JSON input mapping file.
 This is the name of the “mapping” which is set in the ``sagan.yaml``.
 In our example,  the ``json-software`` field is set to ``syslog-ng``.
 The mapping file contains mappings for multiple software types (syslog-ng, rsyslog, nxlog, etc).
 The ``json-software`` tells Sagan which mapping you want to use.

-An important field,  similar to “software” is “nested”.
-Normally,  most JSON from syslog daemon is flat.
-In special cases,  you might find yourself dealing with “nested” JSON data.
-In that case, you’ll want Sagan to dig into the nested data to extract the fields you need.

 Sagan JSON variables
 ~~~~~~~~~~~~~~~~~~~~